rtimush/sbt-updates/README.md

 Publishing
 ==========
 `sbt-updates` relies on the repository Maven metadata.
-If you want to get update notifications for artifacts published by other SBT projects, you should ensure that metadata is updated correctly.
+If you want to get update notifications for artifacts published by other sbt projects, you should ensure that metadata is updated correctly.
 One possible way to achieve this is to use [sbt-aether-deploy](https://github.com/arktekk/sbt-aether-deploy).

 Example